tomswartz07/FLDT/setup.md

 * Each partimage image for each partition named with the drive name (i.e. The file named sda1 will be restored to /dev/sda1)
 * A sfdisk generated partitiontable.txt

-The `makeimage.sh` script will take care of most of these items automatically.
-Please refer to the FLDT service section for more info.

 ### Files for Support Services
 A tarball of the files needed for bootstrapping PXE are included in `pxeboot.tar.gz`